Reduce the impact of marketing aimed at children (Indicator 23)

 The indicator describes the following: Policies to reduce the impact on children of the marketing of foods and non-alcoholic beverages high in saturated fats, trans fatty acids, free sugars or salt.

-Norway has a self-regulatory scheme for the marketing of food and drink aimed at children.
+Norway has a self-regulatory scheme for the marketing of unhealthy foods and beverages aimed at children, which applies to children up to 13 years of age.
+Evaluations have shown weaknesses in the self-regulatory scheme, especially concerning the age limit and lack of sanctions.
 In addition to the self-regulatory scheme, certain aspects of marketing aimed at children and youth are regulated through other legislation, such as the Broadcasting Act, the Marketing Control Act and the Food Act.

 Self-regulation scheme

-In 2013, the Norwegian food and drink sector, in agreement with the authorities, developed an enhanced self-regulation scheme for the marketing of food and drink aimed at children.
+In 2013, the Norwegian food and beverage industry, in agreement with the authorities, developed an enhanced self-regulation scheme for the marketing of foods and beverages aimed at children.
 This scheme replaced a previous voluntary scheme and came into force on 1 January 2014.

-The business sector established the Food and Drink Industry Professional Practices Committee (MFU) which monitors compliance with the guidelines and enforces penalties for violations.
+The industry established the Food and Drink Industry Professional Practices Committee (MFU) which monitors compliance with the guidelines and enforces penalties for violations.
 A website has been created which includes a complaints form, see: www.mfu.as.

-MFU’s goal is to prevent the marketing of certain types of food and drink aimed at children under the age of 13.
+MFU’s goal is to prevent the marketing of certain types of foods and beverages aimed at children under the age of 13.
 In addition, due diligence in marketing to youth under 16 is specified from 2019.
 MFU’s structure comprises a secretariat, a board and a professional committee.
 The Norwegian Directorate of Health represents the authorities in the professional committee.

 Monitoring the scheme